ethereum/portal-network-specs/witness.md

 the defined type `Node` can be used to pattern-match both `CodeNode` and `HashNode`.

-### The Witness Format
+## The Witness Format

-A block witness is a binary format that consists of the following logical
+A block witness is a binary data format that consists of the following logical
 elements:

 - witness header;